-Rating Agency Fitch Moody's Standard & Poor's This category of assessment does not rate the quality of the banking institution, but represents the analyst's view of whether the bank would receive State or other support should this be necessary.
-The gradings are in the range 1 - 5, although as set out above, the strategy is to restrict such investments to grades 1 - 3: 1 A bank for which there is an extremely high probability of external support.
+Rating Agency Fitch Moody's Standard & Poor's Support Rating (Fitch) This category of assessment does not rate the quality of the banking institution, but represents the analyst's view of whether the bank would receive State or other support should this be necessary.
+The gradings are in the range 1 - 5, although as set out above, the strategy is to restrict such investments to grades 1 - 3: 1) A bank for which there is an extremely high probability of external support.
 The potential provider of support is very highly rated in its own right and has a very high propensity to support the bank in question.
-2 A bank for which, in the Analyst's opinion, there is a high probability of external support.
-The potential provider of support is a high probability of external support.
-The potential provider of support the bank in question.
-Moody's Not applicable Standard & Poor's Not applicable Analyst's opinion, there is a moderate probability of external support, because of uncertainties about the ability or propensity of the potential provider of support to do so.
+2) A bank for which, in the Analyst's opinion, there is a high probability of external support.
+The potential provider of support is highly rated in its own right and has a very high propensity to support the bank in question.
+3) A bank for which, in the Analyst's opinion, there is a moderate probability of external support, because of uncertainties about the ability or propensity of the potential provider of support to do so.
+Not applicable Not applicable